 Speaking on the history of chieftaincy in Sierra Leone and its legal framework, the Vice President, Mr. Solomon Berewa, traced the evolution for chieftaincy in Sierra Leone from pre-colonial to post-colonial days.
 He also said that the institution of Paramount Chieftaincy is entrenched in the constitution of Sierra Leone.

-Vice President Berewa among other things reiterated that Paramount Chiefs are elected for life and they can only be removed from office by the President, as stated in the constitution, for gross misconduct, and not for any other reason.
+Vice President Berewa among other things reiterated that Paramount Chiefs are elected for life and they can only be removed from office by the President under a official review, as stated in the constitution, for gross misconduct, and not for any other reason.

 Presentations were also made by representative Paramount Chiefs on the "Present Structure of Chieftaincy," "The relationship between the institution of chieftaincy and the central and local government structures," and the "Management of the Affairs of Chiefdoms at Chiefdom level".
 The presentations were made respectively by P.C.
 Rev. Dr. J.S.
 Yovonie, Regional Secretary General, Council of Paramount Chiefs, South, P.C.
 I.B.
 Kamara-Koroma, National Secretary-General, Council of Paramount Chiefs, and P.C.
 Mohamed Dafe Benya, Regional Secretary-General, Council of Chiefs, Eastern Region.